wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/perception/one-api/octree.rst

    :lines: 33-57
    :dedent:

-Create and build the |oneapi| point cloud; then upload the queries and radiuses to a |oneapi| device.
+Create and build the oneAPI point cloud; then upload the queries and radiuses to a oneAPI device.

 .. literalinclude:: ../../../../sources/octree/oneapi_octree_search.cpp
    :language: cpp
    :lines: 59-72
    :dedent:

-Create output buffers where we can download output from the |oneapi| device.
+Create output buffers where we can download output from the oneAPI device.

 .. literalinclude:: ../../../../sources/octree/oneapi_octree_search.cpp
    :language: cpp